poseidon-framework/minotaur-recipes/.github/ISSUE_TEMPLATE/request_a_package.md

 collaborate effectively and avoid duplicating work.

 <!--
-We really appreciate users compiling the SSF file for packages they want added to the Poseidon Package Directory.
+We really appreciate users compiling the SSF file for packages they want added to the Poseidon Minotaur Archive.
 If you would like to contribute but are unsure how, feel free to ask the community for help/advice at: https://poseidon-8el7276.slack.com
 -->